 5. Price and Payment

 i) Valid numbered quotations are provided in writing only and are valid for thirty days from the date of issue.
 The quotation includes VAT at the current rate.

 ii) Payment can be made by credit card, debit card, and Electronic Funds Transfer (EFT).
 Payment is taken at the time of booking.

 6. Report Issue

-i) Reports are issued by email.
+i) Reports are issued by email to the email address advised by the client at the time of booking.
 The email will contain a link to a secure site, where the report can be viewed and downloaded.

 iii) Photos included in the report are low to medium resolution.
 If you wish to copy any or all the photo’s out of the report, right click over a photo and copy to a new location.